Kuldeep-Attri/docker/README.md

 ### Docker Image:

 	- It is a template for creating an enviornment of your choice also a snapshot
-	- Snapshots: It allows us to go back to last image or otther versions of the image in case we make mistakes
+	- Snapshots: It allows us to go back to last Image or otther versions of the Image in case we make mistakes
 	- It has everything to run an APP
 	- OS, Software, Libraries, AppCode
 	-